ben-wangz/blog/docs/src/intro/me.md

 ## Experience

-### Senior Engineer in ZhejiangLab
-* time: 2023 - now
+### astronomy center of ZhejiangLab, Senior Engineer(2023 - now)
 * leading a team of 5 people
-* belongs to astronomy center
-    + designing and developing a data platform
+* designing and developing a data platform
     + to support CSST(China Space Station Telescope)
     + to support Cosmic Antenna
-        + related techniques: check datalake in my blog for details
+    + related techniques: check [data-lake](https://blog.geekcity.tech/articles/data-lake/) in my blog for details

-### Senior Engineer in ZhejiangLab
-* time: 2021 - 2023
-* belongs to big data center
+### big data center of ZhejiangLab, Senior Engineer(2021 - 2023)
 * leading a team of 5-10 people
-* main job 1: maintaining old data processing platform and designing a new one with pluggable architecture
+* maintaining old data processing platform and designing a new one with pluggable architecture
     + data formats
         * old platform: csv uploaded and tables from database
         * new platform: driven by calcite framework which support csv from s3, tables from common relational databases, graphs from neo4j/jena/rdf(TURTLE), etc.